nestjsplus/massive/README.md

 - It's free! :smiley:
 - It's fast and scalable
 - It's supported on Amazon RDS
-- It's got every modern SQL feature, and many, many more (check out [Postgis](https://postgis.net/) if you are into mapping, for example)
+- It's got every modern SQL feature, and many, many more (check out [Postgis](https://postgis.net/) if you are into mapping/GIS, for example)
 - It supports JSONB and is a very good NoSQL database
-- It has a super passionate community, and support on StackOverflow is widespread
+- It has a super passionate community, and support on StackOverflow is superb
-- I could go on, but I won't :)
+- I could go on, but I won't :smile:

 ### To Do